 Labor Day weekend is a great time to get out into nature with family and friends in New York State.
 The long weekend offers more opportunities to explore while staying as local as possible.
 Near the Catskills?
 Go for a hike, a swim, or a mountain bike ride!
 Closer to Buffalo and Niagara Falls?
 Experience the region’s natural beauty and architectural history.
 Want to make a splash?
 Find a hidden beach in the Adirondacks or on Long Island.
 Here are options for Labor Day activities throughout New York State.
-Remember to stay as local as possible and keep six feet apart from others not in your party and wear a mask or face covering.
+Remember to social distance and wear a mask as required by state guidelines.
 Call ahead and check websites and social media to make sure attractions are open and available.
-Be advised that New York has a travel advisory in effect, which requires travelers from non-contiguous states to quarantine for 10 days upon entering New York State.
-Travelers may undergo COVID testing to test out.
-For more details, see the guidelines for the travel advisory here.
-Most attractions are operating with capacity restrictions and require advance ticketing or reservations, so plan before you go.
+Be advised that New York has a travel advisory in effect.

 Adirondack Park is the largest publicly protected area in the contiguous United States, with six million acres of pristine forests and lakes and many options to explore as you recalibrate in nature.
 Natural Stone Bridge and Caves Park (pictured) is the largest marble cave opening in the east, where you can hike aboveground nature trails and descend into lighted caves and grottos.
 Gold Beach Campground and Day Use Area offers activities even if you’re not camping overnight, with natural beaches, hiking in the 47,000-acre Blue Ridge Wilderness, and more.